 NWDAF(AnLF):

-- Collects data from corresponding data provider(s) to calculate the Accuracy in Use.
+- Collects data from corresponding data provider(s) to calculate the Accuracy in Use and MAE in Use.

 - Sends the notifications to the NWDAF(MTLF) and consumer to inform the Accuracy in Use or MAE in Use has decreased.